kumarlabgit/ESL-PSC/README.md

 The GUI requires **PyQt6** on top of the CLI requirements (`biopython`, `numpy`, `pandas`, `matplotlib`, `seaborn`).
 The `requirements-gui.txt` file lists everything you need.

 ### Roadmap
 * **Output visualisation** – upcoming versions will embed plots and tables directly in the GUI so you can inspect gene rankings and species predictions without leaving the app.
+For now, SPS plots open automatically after a run.
 * **Single-file Windows build** – we are working on a packaged `.exe` that includes both the CLI and GUI so Windows users can run ESL-PSC without installing Python dependencies.

 Feedback on the beta is welcome!